ashtonw7/writing-with-no-purpose/posts/jungle.md

 The worst part about Tarzan though is that all the women love him.
 And there aren’t many women living out here in the jungle.
 But on the off chance there is, you just know she’s walking right out of my lean-to and into Tarzan’s arms, swinging off into the distance.

-The only woman who doesn’t like Tarzan is Jane Goodall’s ghost, and I think that’s because she’s jealous of his relationship with the gorillas.
+The only woman who doesn’t like Tarzan is Jane Goodall, and I think that’s because she’s jealous of his relationship with the gorillas.